solana-foundation/solana-improvement-documents/proposals/0057-events.md

 authenticity of events received from third party rpc providers.

-Bank deltas are currently hashed via sha256, the sha256 syscall charges 85 + 0.5 CU / byte. blake3 a roughly 2x faster to compute hash, would be sufficient as well, hence 100 + 0.25 * len CU would be a good approximation in this case.
-CPI for event logging would be only "cheaper" when using >4k event payloads but most events are <512b in length.
+Bank deltas are currently hashed via sha256, the sha256 syscall charges 85 + 0.5 CU / byte.
+CPI for event logging would be only "cheaper" when using >2k event payloads but most events are <512b in length.
 This cost enforces theoretical limits to the amount of logs per transaction & block:
-Limit per 200k CU: 800kB
+Limit per 200k CU: 400kB
-Limit per 48M CU: 200MB
+Limit per 48M CU: 100MB

 ### RPC-Client